FSR History

 Drivers Education

-First Settlers conducts two DE events each year at Virginia International Raceway.
+First Settlers conducts two HPDE events each year at Virginia International Raceway.
 These popular events help members to better understand the capabilities of their cars and become better drivers.
 Additionally, these events generate revenue to support other region activities.

 Angus Cooper has restored a 1963 Porsche 356.